Wwwsylvia/oras-go/docs/Targets.md

 ## Interfaces

-Based on the concepts of graph modeling and descriptors, the following major interfaces are defined in ORAS Go v2.
+Based on the graph-modeling concepts and descriptors, the following major interfaces are defined in ORAS Go v2.

 ### Storage

-The `Storage` interface represents a content-addressable storage (CAS) where contents are accessed via their descriptors, it provides the following functions:
+The `Storage` interface represents a content-addressable storage (CAS) where content is accessed via descriptors.
+It provides the following functions:

-- `Fetch`: fetches the content identified by the descriptor from the CAS.
+- `Fetch`: Fetches the content identified by the descriptor from the CAS.
-- `Exists`: checks if the described content exists in the CAS or not.
+- `Exists`: Checks whether the described content exists in the CAS.
-- `Push`: pushes the content matching the expected descriptor to the CAS.
+- `Push`: Pushes content matching the expected descriptor to the CAS.

-Suppose there is such a graph stored in a `Storage`, where the name of each node is the alias of their descriptors:
+Suppose there is such a graph stored in a `Storage`, where node names are aliases for descriptors:

 ```mermaid
 graph TD;